almestre/SYMDYN/README.md

-# SYMDYN
+# SYMET
-Metapopulation model applied to analyse symbiont dynamics.
+A set of metapopulation models applied to symbiont dynamics.

 # Authors of the model code
 Alexandre Mestre, Michael Barfield, James H. Peniston, and Robert D. Holt

-This model was used to conduct theoretical research on dispersal evolution in a horizontally transmitted symbiont.
+These models were used to conduct theoretical research on dispersal evolution in a horizontally transmitted symbiont.
 The results from this research were presented in a talk at the 2018 ESA Annual Meeting held in New
 Orleans, Louisiana:

 Mestre A (1), Barfield M (2), Peniston JM (2), Peres-Neto PR (1), Mesquita-Joanes F (3) and Holt RD (2).
 Tolerance benefit of dispersal when metapopulation conditions become extreme.